ZzzhHe/ZzzhHe/README.md

 # Hi!
 I'm Alex. 👋

-🎓 Master's student at the University of Waterloo, graduating Dec 2024.
+🎓 Master's student at the University of Waterloo, graduated Dec 2024.

 💻 Graphics programmer focused on real-time rendering, coding with C++, OpenGL, and Vulkan API.